 Early and Modern Irish are taught as two separate undergraduate subjects in the Irish department.
 You may take them together as a single honor course in Early and Modern Irish (BA, 4 years) or combined individually with a number of other subjects as part of a Two Subject Moderatorship (BA, 4 years).
-From 2019, Early Irish will be available as part of the the single Honor Course TR022 only.
+From 2019, Early Irish will be available as part of the Single Honor Course TR022 only.

 For further information about our undergraduate courses, please follow the links below: